Ceelog/phpdoc-en/src/functions/arguments.md

     3 days
     Catchable fatal error: Argument 2 passed to total_intervals() must be an instance of DateInterval, null given, called in - on line 14 and defined in - on line 2

-Finally, you may also pass variable arguments
+Finally, variable arguments can also be passed
 <a href="/functions/arguments.html#functions.arguments.by-reference" class="link">by reference</a>
 by prefixing the *...* with an ampersand (*&*).